101xAnshu/codeant-assesment/README.md

 # CodeAnt AI

-**CodeAnt AI** is a modern, responsive web application built to showcase coding assignments with a focus on user experience and design.
+**CodeAnt AI** is a modern, responsive web application built to showcase a coding assignment with a focus on user experience and design.
 The project consists of two primary pages:

 1. **Login Screen**: A clean and user-friendly authentication interface.
 2. **Repository Screen**: Displays repositories dynamically with smooth browsing capabilities.